-Wild camping in Scotland is totally accepted, and even encouraged.
-So if you’re planning on camping in the Outer Hebrides, there’s no need to worry about other people.
+Wild camping in Scotland is totally accepted, but there are rules.
+If you’re planning on camping in the Outer Hebrides, make sure to follow them to keep it free for all.

 This is your chance to go to sleep somewhere beautiful and wake up with the sunset looking stunning.
 I’d been wanting to go wild camping in Scotland for a few years, but what with the ‘current situation’ and the fact summer was ending and I didn’t feel like I’d had an ADVENTURE, I rounded up my friend, and off we went.